 The digital media specialization draws from the arts and humanities to address critical social issues and is available to students in both the BA and the BFA degree programs.

 Beginning with a framework and artistic context, you’ll engage in creative, innovative art and design practices.
 You’ll go beyond the tool of the computer to explore digital processes, not as a means to an end, but as a vehicle for creative expression, critical thinking, and experimentation.

-You will have opportunities to learn and create art in mediums spanning 2D and 3D animation, interactive media, print-based design, digital drawing, painting, and video, virtual and augmented reality, digital media performance, 3D-printing and digital fabrication, experimental sound, kinetic sculpture, physical computing, and more.
+You will have opportunities to learn and create art in mediums spanning 2D and 3D animation, interactive media, print-based design, digital drawing/painting, video, virtual and augmented reality, digital media performance, video installation, 3D-printing and digital fabrication, experimental sound, kinetic sculpture, physical computing, and more.

 The digital media specialization encourages individual artistic development as well as interdisciplinary approaches that involve collaboration, research and combined media.